 - Mobile Apps:

-- Clinical Pharmacology Mobile (Adjunct faculty cannot access Clinical Pharmacology (CP On Hand Mobile) from mobile devices)
+- Clinical Pharmacology Mobile (Affiliate faculty cannot access Clinical Pharmacology (CP On Hand Mobile) from mobile devices)

 - Epocrates Mobile

 - Pharmacist’s Letter

 Micromedex access is restricted to the Spokane and Yakima campuses.
 Students and faculty may not utilize the school’s online subscription of Micromedex during the provision of patient care activities.

 CP Mobile is only available to current WSU students.

 Up to Date: If you cannot access from the link above search the WSU Spokane Library site for access.